-The best locations to place the shared streets would be on 13th Avenue and 16th Avenue south of 2nd Street heading towards the Folwell Neighborhood.
+The best locations to place the shared streets would be on 12th Avenue.
+13th Avenue and 16th Avenue south of 2nd Street heading towards the Folwell Neighborhood.
+At 12th Avenue the shared street would be a convertible street as previously proposed in this document.
 At 13th Avenue, the shared street would work with the proposed greenway to become a destination for the enhanced connections to the north and south.
-At 16th Avenue, the new street should need to be built when development occurs.
-To the north of 2nd Street there is an important connection to Civic Center Drive, but to the south 16th Avenue connects to the neighborhood and should be a lower use street.
-Twelfth Avenue could become a shared street as well, if a traffic study determines that closing the street entirely should have too much of a negative impact on the other streets.
+At 16th Avenue, the new street should be built when development occurs.
+To the north of 2nd Street there is an important connection to Civic Center Drive, but to the south 16th Avenue connects to the neighborhood and should be a quieter street.